ValiMail/policy-sync/README.md

   policy:
 ```

 Mount the `policy` volume into the container needing to access the policy JSON.
-The policy file is named `policy.json`.
+Then files will be named `policy.json` and `policy.text`

 ## Notes